Handling of the Application

-Successful grant seekers will be informed in writing in October.
+Grant seekers will receive an email and successful grant seekers will also be informed in writing in October.
 The Jenny and Antti Wihuri Foundation grants are announced October 9th.
 A list of grantees will be published on the Foundation’s website the following day.

 The Jenny and Antti Wihuri Foundation does not justify any single grant decisions.